Key Takeaways

 Start Tonight

-Lucid dreaming isn't mystical.
-It's a trainable skill with proven techniques and measurable success rates.
+Lucid dreaming is not mystical.
+It is a trainable sleep skill with studied techniques and measurable practice signals.
 The journal is your foundation: it builds recall, identifies dream signs, and creates the data for pattern recognition.

 Set your intention tonight.
 Record whatever you remember tomorrow.
-Within a month, you'll likely achieve your first lucid dream.
+Over time, the patterns you collect make lucid cues easier to notice.